Wolverine971/9takes/src/blog/people/celebrities/Kourtney-Kardashian.md

 Does this exploration of Kourtney enhance your understanding of her as a public figure?
 Does seeing Kourtney through the lens of the Enneagram Type 1 give you a deeper insight into her motivations and actions?
 In a world quick to judge, perhaps there's merit in understanding public figures not just through their actions but also through their personality types.

 Is your curiosity piqued?
 Are you interested in exploring personalities further, one enneagram type at a time?
-Sign up below⬇️ and join 9takes, a community that values introspective exploration of personalities and viewpoints.
-Or DM me on [Twitter (or X 🤷)](https://twitter.com/djwayne3) and let me know what you think!
+Sign up below⬇️ and join 9takes below ⬇️.
+Of course you are free to decline but we are there is so much more to explore. 🚀 Or DM me on [Twitter (or X 🤷)](https://twitter.com/djwayne3) and let me know what you think!

 <svelte:head>